 Meanwhile, sophisticated hackers, who create malicious bots that invade phones, are making $11,000 per day.
 They go where the fishing is better, like Windows PCs and Android phones.

 Over ten years ago, AVG opened its doors and now has over 110M customers worldwide.
 Two years ago, management, observing the growth in Android, purchased Droid Security (now AVG Mobiliation), a mobile antivirus software firm in Israel.
 The purchase turned out prophetic as Android smartphones and tablets are growing faster than Apple’s iPhone or iPad, increasing the need for antivirus software.

 AVG’s Free Mobile Antivirus Software

 AVG’s free mobile product is more than an antivirus tool, however.
-There’s an App Killer letting you easily free up memory, an App Locker allowing you to password protect apps you want kept under control, Data Backup (contacts, messages, call logs and system settings) a trial App Backup, possibly useful if you’ve purchased apps and want a quick restore, Wipe Personal Data (remotely), as well as a File Scanner.
+There’s an App Killer letting you easily free up memory, an App Locker allowing you to password protect apps you want to be kept under control, Data Backup (contacts, messages, call logs and system settings) a trial App Backup, possibly useful if you’ve purchased apps and want a quick restore, Wipe Personal Data (remotely), as well as a File Scanner.

 Many of the programs are in beta and one called Spam and Scam is only available on the premium software version.
 One useful feature is entering your name which periodically appears on the front screen when unlocked.
-Registration for all the services is easily done by entering your Gmail or other email account.
+Registration for all the services is easily done by entering your Gmail or another email account.